Novice Teachers: Effective Instructional Strategies to Support Positive Student Outcomes

 Novice teachers will begin to create an action plan for their own on-going learning.
 Teachers will bring school-based curriculum to embed instructional strategies into their everyday lesson plans.
 Teachers will also engage in a variety of interactive instructional strategies that they plan, practice and implement in their classroom.
 Finally, novice teachers will develop, practice, and create a plan for teaching routines to take place with consistency in their classroom until the next session.
 Lunch will be provided.

-Novice Teachers 102: On-Site Observation and Feedback Sessions (Monday, January 9 - Thursday, January 12)
+Novice Teachers 102: On-Site Observation and Feedback Sessions (Dates TBD)

 This is the second in this series and will take place on-site at the school.
 Novice teachers will receive time during this week to be observed and receive quality feedback on the instructional strategies they have been implementing in the classroom.
 If the on-site observation is not an option for any reason, the participant will be asked to video a lesson and send it for electronic feedback.
 This part of the training is highly recommended, but optional for the participant.